The essential guide to Newport Beach

 - {{.}} {{/amenities.health}}

 There are 24 beach cottages at Crystal Cove Conservancy, 14 of which are private and 10 laid out dorm style, with private rooms but shared public spaces.
-As it’s a non-profit, the prices are kept reasonable, but the cottages are the ultimate in beach-shack cool, with original mid-century features, rolltop baths and incredible views – keep an eye out for the local dolphins and whales passing by.
+As it’s a non-profit, the prices are kept reasonable, but the cottages are the ultimate in beach-shack cool, with original mid-century features, rolltop baths and incredible views – keep an eye out for dolphins and whales passing by.
 The cottages are right on the sand, and as you might expect, bookings are competitive – reservations are opened every day for the date six months ahead, so it’s a Glastonbury-esque speed click if you want to snag one yourself.

-Set on the waterfront at Lido Isle, Lido House has the kind of breezy, beach house interiors you’d see in a Nancy Myers movie – think white wood, blue stripes and subtle nautical notes.
+Set on the waterfront at Lido Isle, Lido House has the kind of breezy, beach house interiors you’d see in a Nancy Meyers movie – think white wood, blue stripes and subtle nautical notes.
 There’s a saltwater pool and American lawn games like cornhole and giant beer pong.
 If you’re visiting as a group, the on-site cottage is very cool.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}